 Our lead consultant

-Tommy has 23 years of experience in e-commerce and 6 years of in-depth experience with 3PL and WMS.
-Tommy knows most WMS systems and e-commerce systems in and out and knows how to plan intelligent ways to integrate and automate processes between them.
+We have over 23 years of experience in e-commerce and in-depth experience with 3PL and WMS.
+We know most WMS systems and e-commerce systems in and out and know how to plan intelligent ways to integrate and automate processes between them.

-He holds a strong entrepreneurial mindset and has an impressive professional network within many industries.
+Our team has a strong entrepreneurial mindset and an impressive professional network within many industries.